D-Star-AI/dsRAG/README.md

 # spRAG
 [![Discord](https://img.shields.io/discord/1234629280755875881.svg?label=Discord&logo=discord&color=7289DA)](https://discord.gg/NTUVX9DmQ3)

-spRAG is a high-performance RAG framework for unstructured data.
-It is especially good at handling complex queries over dense text, like financial reports and legal documents.
+spRAG is a RAG framework for unstructured data.
+It is especially good at handling challenging queries over dense text, like financial reports, legal documents, and academic papers.

 spRAG achieves substantially higher accuracy than vanilla RAG baselines on complex open-book question answering tasks.
 On one especially challenging benchmark, [FinanceBench](https://arxiv.org/abs/2311.11944), spRAG gets accurate answers 83% of the time, compared to the vanilla RAG baseline which only gets 19% of questions correct.